Back To Search Results

 Tubuloglomerular Feedback Mechanism in the Kidney

-Afferent and efferent arterioles transport blood in and out of the glomerulus, respectively.
+Afferent and efferent arterioles transport blood in and out of the glomerulus.
 Hypovolemia-induced reduction in glomerular filtration leads to decreased flow of NaCl to specialized epithelial cells (macula densa).
 This, in turn, sends signals to the adjacent afferent arteriole to vasodilate and increase glomerular filtration.
 Furthermore, the decreased delivery of NaCl also stimulates the renin secretion from specialized cells located in the wall of the afferent arteriole.[36]

 Hypoxic Vasoconstriction in the Pulmonary Circulation